 - Write access to the main repository, and to most of the projects under the JHipster organization.

 - Costs associated with the project (for example travel costs to come to a JHipster conference) can be paid by our OpenCollective account.
 This depends on the money available on the account, and this is decided and validated by the project leads.

 - Free licenses and free quotas that the project regularly gets from friendly companies.

 Who are the “retired members of the board of developers”?

 JHipster is an Open Source project, we don’t ask anything from our members: they can leave the project or stop contributing at any time.
 But as members of the board have more rights than other people (including write access to the project), we need them to be active.

 - They tell us they want to leave the project

 - They don’t contribute to the project for more than 1 year

 “Retired” member can become active members again, if they contribute back to the project and get elected again.
-They will of course have an advantage over other contributors, as they already know the team.
+They will have an advantage over other contributors, as they already know the team.